ItsForkIT/psync-parser/README.md

 # psync-parser

 These are the scripts for parsing pSync log files.
-Current branch parses the logs from the Kandi drills.
+Current branch parses the logs from the Mobicom tests

 ## Requirements